 Being overweight or obese, especially after menopause, has been linked to an increased risk of breast cancer and may also lead to an increased risk of complications associated with breast cancer surgery, radiation, and chemotherapy (8, 9).

-Additionally, regular physical activity assists in quality of life, physical functioning, and lessens fatigue.
-It is recommended to get at least thirty minutes of physical activity a day to lower your chances of breast cancer.
+Additionally, regular physical activity assists in quality of life, and physical functioning and lessens fatigue.
+Getting at least thirty minutes of physical activity a day is recommended to lower your chances of breast cancer.